 On Feb.
 2, 1959, four black students, Michael G. Jones, Gloria Thompson, Donald Deskins and Lance D. Newman, were enrolled in the seventh grade at Stratford Junior High School in Arlington.
 85 policeman in full riot gear and close to 1000 members of the media watched the students enter the building that day.
 Watch this news report from February 7, 1959 by WSB-TV reporter Neal Strozier commenting on the day.

-For more information about the intgration of Virginia's public schools:
+For more information about the integration of Virginia's public schools:

-Read A Summary of Dorothy Hamm's book, My Story -- The Integration of Arlington Public Schools written by Michael Gibbs (HB 2008, freshman at Princeton)
+Read A Summary of Dorothy Hamm's book, My Story -- The Integration of Arlington Public Schools written by Michael Gibbs (HBW, 2008)

 From Time Magazine 1959